CaiNann/CaiNann/README.md

 - 👀 I’m interested in programming and game development
 - 🌱 I’m currently learning the basics
 - 💞️ I’m looking to collaborate on anything that is cool
-- 📫 How to reach me - instagram @cainan.enneking
+- 📫 How to reach me - cainanenneking2@gmail.com

 <!---
 CaiNann/CaiNann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.